Locating Vacant Properties and Owners

 We don't know of a foolproof way to locate vacant properties.
-A determined owner can do many things to make a house look occupied.
+Perhaps you will be lucky and live in a city that has a good reliable database of such properties.
+But a determined owner can do many things to make a house look occupied.
 Unless you have some unusually good access to utility disconnection information or something, you're probably going to need to find vacant homes the old-fashioned way: drive around looking for the signs.

 What are the typical signs of a vacant home?
 It could be anything from the lawn not being mowed, to multiple flyers stuck in the door, windows boarded up, no curtains or blinds, the same junk mail sticking out of the mailbox day after day.